AriaIII/listopaye/readme.md

 The first API request is 127.0.0.1:9000/period/declare (method : POST)

-You send a vacation period which must have json format like this :
+You send a vacation period which must have json format like this (I suppose employees declare full days) :

 ```json
 {